dreamfactorysoftware/platform-wiki/Platform-Documentation/Installation/Configuring-nginx.md

 Our alternative, and more efficient method, is to use Apache's *FPM* or *fastcgi* processing module.
 When using this dispatch method, Apache waits for requests via an already-open TCP/IP socket.
 This can result in a significant boost in performance.
 We've encountered between 10%-20% increase depending on the hardware.
 This is mainly because the there is no socket open/close overhead by Apache.

-Once that file is saved, you need to tell *nginx* to use it:

 #### Ubuntu
+In Ubuntu, once that file is saved, you need to tell *nginx* to use it:

 ```bash
 $ sudo ln -s /etc/nginx/sites-available/dsp.local /etc/nginx/sites-enabled/dsp.local
 $ sudo nginx -t